Yangying400/AMuSA/README.md

 # AMuSA

-AMuSA (Autoencoder Mutational Signature Assignment) is a hybrid deep learning framework for mutational signature assignment.
-By integrating unsupervised autoencoder-based denoising with supervised classifier guidance, AMuSA overcomes limitations of conventional linear refitting approaches and improves the accuracy of signature identification and exposure estimation.
+AMuSA (Autoencoder-driven Mutational Signature Assignment) is a hybrid deep learning framework for assigning known mutational signatures to genomic samples.
+It combines autoencoder-based representation learning with supervised signature prediction to identify active mutational signatures from mutation count matrices.

-The framework incorporates a dynamic channel-weighting mechanism to reduce bias introduced by dominant signatures, enabling accurate and joint inference of single base substitution (SBS), insertion–deletion (ID), and doublet base substitution (DBS) signatures.
+AMuSA first extracts informative features from mutational profiles and predicts the signatures likely to be active in each sample.
+Signature exposures are then estimated using non-negative least squares (NNLS), followed by an iterative refinement procedure for samples with suboptimal reconstruction.

-Given mutation count matrices derived from sequencing data, AMuSA predicts active mutational signatures and estimates their quantitative contributions across genomic samples.
+AMuSA supports single base substitution (SBS), doublet base substitution (DBS), and small insertion and deletion (ID) signatures.
+Given a mutation count matrix and a reference signature matrix, the framework outputs the predicted active signatures and their estimated exposures for each sample.

 ## Installation